mstocco/mariostoc.co/content/traininglog/20220213-ironman2022-28weeksout.md

 4 rounds (50 easy free, 50 Fist drill, 50 gradual build from easy to strong.
 R :20 after each) 4x 100 Gradual descend 1-4 from easy to 1500 effort.
 R :30 after each.
 2 rounds (50, 100, 150, 200, 250 steady free w/ focus on a consistent turnover.
 R :30 after each rep)
 2x 50 easy to cool down and stretch out.
 Mobility 20 minutes

 ### NOTES
 Total Time: **60 Minutes** &nbsp; Swim: **2600m**

-Early morning felt like a early morning.
 The swim felt like _"putting in the time"_ more so than _"this is fun"_, at least until the second round of the main set.
-I pushed through to the end and was happy that I did; my mind was on the swim regardless of how I was feeling.
+I pushed through to the end and was happy that I did; my mind was **focused** on the swim start to finish.

-I drove to and from the pool today for time management and to pick up two special coffees for Valentine's Day.

-Solid nap after work too.
+I drove to and from the pool to save time and had a **solid nap** after work too.

 <!---->
 ## TUESDAY FEB 15 ☀️